trevorsharp/youtube-podcast-feeds/README.md

 ## Features

 - Download YouTube videos from channels, users, or playlists
-- Generate RSS feeds that can be added to a podcast app
+- Generate RSS feeds that can be added to podcast apps with support for video podcasts (e.g. Apple Podcasts)
 - Simple web server for hosting RSS feeds and video files

 ## Setup Using Docker